cleancodeexamples/elevator-simulation/FEATURES.md

 ### Operations

-- 2.1 ✓ move an elevator to a floor
+- 2.1 ✓ move the elevator to a floor
 - 2.2 ✓ request the elevator visit a floor
 - 2.3 ✓ route the elevator to all requested floors (if requests)